Wood-Pressed vs. Cold-Pressed Oil: What is the Difference?

 - The Process: The seeds are crushed between steel gears rotating at high speeds (High RPM).

 - The Hidden Problem: Steel rubbing against steel generates friction heat.
-Even though they don't add external fire, the internal temperature of the oil often rises to 50°C - 60°C.
+Even though they don't add external fire, the internal temperature of the oil often rises to 60°C.

 - The Result: The oil is "cooked" slightly.
 It loses some delicate antioxidants and its raw, fresh aroma.